Bonnie Root: Early years

 Root is a native of Portland, Oregon.
-She developed a drinkiing problem before she was 14 years old, and by age 16 she had voluntarily entered a lock-down rehabilitation program.
+She developed a drinking problem before she was 14 years old, and by age 16 she had voluntarily entered a lock-down rehabilitation program.
 After rehab she left home and supported herself while finishing high school.
 Her mother, Jean Banks, owned Vancouver School of Beauty, a salon at which Root worked until she moved to Los Angeles in 1996.